The Ultimate Guide to Group Discussion: Types, Skills & Success Secrets

 7. Listening Skills

 Listening skills are one of the most underrated must-haves in group discussions.
 This is certainly a skill that can attract the recruiter’s attention towards you.
-A person with strong listening skills not only hears what is being said but also provides valuable insights to the discussion.
+A person with strong listening skills not only hears what is being said but also provides valuable insights into the discussion.
 Ask thoughtful questions that contribute to the discussion.
 Make sure that you respect and be open-minded to other people.

 8. Leadership